 Following is an image that explains how DNS lookup works:

-In the above case, if you were to look for http://forums.thewindowsclub.com, your DNS service had to run a request extra to know its IP address.
+In the above case, if you were to look for https://news.thewindowsclub.com, your DNS service had to run an extra request to know its IP address.

-Some operating systems too contain a local cached copy of addresses that you commonly use on your computer.
+Some operating systems too, contain a locally cached copy of addresses that you commonly use on your computer.
 This too, helps in saving time while using the Internet.
 We will talk about DNS caches in a different article at some later point of time.

-Please let us know if you still have any doubts on how DNS lookup works.
+Please let us know if you still have any doubts about how DNS lookup works.